 Charles Kuralt went to the CBS brass and pitched the idea of human interest stories from the back roads of the country.
 Later, he would say the subjects of his short essays “... are people you know, not from the front pages.
 They’ve never been on the front pages.
 They’re people you know from next door and down the block.”

 CBS bought the idea and equipped Kuralt with a motor home and a small crew.
 He headed off into the countryside saying “Interstate highways allow you to drive coast to coast, without seeing anything.”

 Kuralt’s television vignettes were filled with folks, not people, folks.
-His subjects wore overhauls not suits.
+His subjects wore overalls not suits.
 If someone was baking a pie it wasn’t apple, it was huckleberry.